gs-kimseongwoo/FDS-FL-2025/README.md

     * Or override settings like:
         * `python main.py --global_rounds 20 --num_silos 5 --lr 0.01`
     * Refer to `main.py` for the full list of available arguments.

+## Acknowledgement

+This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS2025-02263169, Detection and Prediction of Emerging and Undiscovered Voice Phishing)